raspberrypilearning/tree-life-simulator/en/step_2.md

 --- task ---

 Use a `go to random position`{:class="block3motion"} block to vary where the trees grow.
-Then add a `create clone of myself`{:class="block3control"} block to create the forest.
+Then add a `create clone of myself`{:class="block3control"} block to create the forest:

 ![image of the Tree sprite](images/tree-sprite.png)